Asabeneh/30-Days-Of-JavaScript/10_Day_Sets_and_Maps/10_day_Sets_and_Maps.md

 ### Union of sets

-To find a union to two sets can be achieved using spread operator.
+To find a union of two sets can be achieved using spread operator.
 Lets find the union of set A and set B (A U B)

 ```js
 let a = [1, 2, 3, 4, 5]